GaliS22/Tradeapp/README.md

 Attention:
 * If product is not selected all products will appear
 * Sometimes the cif value is null or fob value is null (depends on countries and whether it is import/export)
-* This is API can extract up to 500 records
+* This API can extract up to 500 records.
+If there are more an error will appear

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.